Building a free image CDN with Cloudflare R2 and workers

 - Select Create Worker

-- Replace the default code with our image-handling Worker:
+- Replace the default code with the following image-handling Worker:

 export default {